mkol5222/waf-assets-automated/README.md

 This scenario was validated in Github Codespace.
 Consider opening repo in Codespace and running the instructions there (or in local devcontainer).

+### ⚠️ Important Notes

+> **NOTE:** This is a PoC/concept and not production-ready code.
+It has not been tested for all edge cases and should be used with caution.

+> **<span style="color:red;">SELF-SIGNED CERTIFICATES ARE NOT WORKING WITH WAFaaS.</span>** Documentation will be updated soon to reflect this limitation.

 ### Dependencies

 ```shell